Chemotion/ChemOrc/README.md

 0 3 * * 2-6 cd /home/admin/installations/chemotion_ELN && ./chemCLI instance backup -i prodinstance -q
 ```

-Please also refer to the notes [here](manual_install#backing-up-and-restoring-your-data) for a better understanding of the backup process.
+Please also refer to the notes on [manual installation](https://chemotion.net/docs/eln/install_configure/manual_install#backing-up-and-restoring-your-data) for a better understanding of the backup process.

 ### Upgrading an instance (for ELN versions 1.3 and above)